JATS4R/JATS4R-Participant-Hub/README.md

 elements
 ========

-In this repo, we are collecting examples of XML markup from participating publishers, as well as minimal examples to discuss best practices.
+In this repo, we are collecting examples of XML markup from participating publishers, as well as minimal examples.
+The purpose of the collection is to identify best practices.